 Si1.
-Refer to motion from the start line to the finish line of a straight racetrack as motion in the +𝑥 direction.
+Let the +𝑥 direction be the direction of motion from the start line to the finish line of a straight racetrack.
 Si2.
 At the start of a race, Si3.
 Car A and Car B are stopped at the start line.
 Si4.
-Each car almost immediately gets up to speed and then continues to move at constant velocity Si5. through the end of the race, Si6. which happens when Car A crosses the finish line first.
+Each car almost immediately gets up to speed and then continues to move at constant velocity Si5. through the end of the race, Si6. which happens when Car A crosses the finish line before Car B does.

 Si7.
 Indicate whether Car A's average 𝑥‑velocity during the race is greater than, less than, or the same as Car B's average 𝑥‑velocity during the race.

 |Neatly and graphically represent situation(s)||Graphically represent quantities and their relationships||Identify relevant allowed starting point (in)equation(s)||